Bally's Chicago: Temporary casino

 On May 5, 2022, it was reported that the Medinah Temple would be renovated as the casino's temporary home, which had been approved by Chicago Mayor Lori Lightfoot.
 The proposal was approved by the Chicago City Council in December 2022 and the Illinois Gaming Board in September 2023.
 The temporary casino opened on September 9, 2023.
-It is expected to remain at Medinah Temple until the casino's permanent location in the River West neighborhood is completed in 2026.
+It is expected to remain at Medinah Temple until the casino's permanent location in the River West neighborhood is completed in 2027.
 In its first two years of operation, the casino's revenue was far below expectations, with 2023 bringing 25% of the expected revenue and 2024 bringing in 47% of expected revenue.
+2025 saw revenue again come in under half the expectation.

+In January 2026, Rep. Kam Buckner introduced a bill to extend the temporary casino's license for another year, due to delays in the construction of the permanent casino.
+While this bill ultimately didn't pass, an extension of the casino's license was included in the state's omnibus revenue law, extending the license to September 9, 2027.